pop-os/docs/src/customize-pop/applications-menu.md

 ## Usage

 Display an application's disk usage.
 Click on the `Storage` button to view space used by the application itself, data created by the application, and temporary data cached by the application.
-Click `Clear Cache` to clear an application's locally stored data.
+Click `Clear Cache` to clear an application's temporary data.

 ![App Storage Usage](/images/application-settings/app-storage-usage.png)